Heath Milkwort - Wildflowers

 Leaves - Opposite

-The lowest leaves are usually opposite each other and crowded towards the base. ( Common milkwort leaves alternate up the stem)
+The lowest leaves of the heath milkwort plant are usually opposite each other and crowded towards the base. ( Common milkwort leaves alternate up the stem)

 Heath milkwort has a wide colour spectrum which includes deep blue through to pale pink and white, and sometimes all these shades can be found growing close together.

 Flowers 5 - 6mm